 3. Engaging in Aggravating Conduct:

-Certain circumstances could automatically make a DWI worse, even for a first-time DWI offense.
+first-time DWI offense.
 North Carolina’s drunk driving laws designate different levels for DWI cases, and the presence of aggravating factors will increase the severity of the charges.
 Examples include:

 4. Misunderstanding Your Rights: